Here are some important points to know when considering a reverse mortgage:

 Sell or Stay?

 The main reason people choose a reverse mortgage is to gain financial independence and maintain an adequate standard of living without leaving their current home.
 The best way to decide if a reverse mortgage is right for you is to compare it to the other option of selling your house.
-To do this, ask yourself these three questions:
+To do this, ask yourself these questions:

 How much will it cost to buy or rent a new place?